 Young Adult: Novels targeted toward young adult readers ages 12 through 18.
 The stories in this category can be dramatic, comedic, romantic, or non-romantic.
 Science Fiction/Fantasy/Allegory stories targeted primarily at young adult readers can be entered in this category.
 Stories targeted to Middle Readers are included in this category.

 Each category will have one first place winner.
 The first-place entry in each category will receive a winner’s award and a gold Genesis lapel pin.
-The winners will be announced at the ACFW Annual Conference in August.
+The winners will be announced at the ACFW Annual Conference.
 The finalists in each category will receive a certificate and silver Genesis pin.

 Contest opens: January 2, 2024, at 8:00 AM Central time.